Teleopsis dalmanni: Habitat

 Teleopsis dalmanni are predominantly found at the edge of forest streams, where their mating rituals occur.
-They have been observed resting on dried leaves or undergrowth at the water’s edge, and occasionally even on the sand.
+They have been observed resting on dried leaves or undergrowth at the water's edge, and occasionally even on the sand.

-Life history
+Life cycle

 As with other Dipterans, T. dalmanni flies undergo a larval phase before transitioning into adults.
 There is little information available on the systematics and behavior of the larval stage in T. dalmanni.
 As holometabolous insects, the flies have dividing cells restricted to the gut and gonads.
 Due to this, the adult size is fixed by the nutrition received in the larval phase.
 Following the larval stage, further nutrition is required for the development of internal reproductive structures to reach sexual maturity.

 Breeding experiments typically assign three to six weeks for these flies to reach sexual maturity, but a value for wild fly populations has not been determined with confidence.
 Sexual maturity can be indicated by accessory gland growth, maturing of sperm bundles, and sperm motility.
 Accessory gland growth was found to have the largest effect on sexual maturity, but it is not the sole effect.